everdark/k9/README.md

 The repository is a collection of my self-taught notebooks for data science theories and practices.
 A notebook is written in either [Jupyter](https://jupyter.org/) or [R markdown](https://rmarkdown.rstudio.com/).
 The major programming languages used for most of the notebooks are [Python](https://www.python.org/) and/or [R](https://www.r-project.org/).
-You may find me sometimes interoperate the two langauges in a single notebook.
+You may find me sometimes inter-operate the two langauges in a single notebook.
+This is achieved thanks to [`reticulate`](https://github.com/rstudio/reticulate).

+Here to visit my web site hosting all the notebooks in nicely rendered HTML: [Hello, Data Science!](https://everdark.github.io/k9/)

-## Notebooks
+## Notebooks Summary

 + Statistics
     + [Bayesian Modeling Explained](https://everdark.github.io/k9/bayesian/bayesian_modeling_explained.nb.html)